hans-schmidt/kawpow_personal_stratum_server/README.md

 	mv kawpow_personal_stratum_server node_modules/kawpow_personal_stratum_server

 That should complete the installation of KPSS.
+You will launch the app from the current directory (~/kawpow_personal_stratum_server)

-Now open the file "server.js" using your favorite test editor.
+Now open the file "server.js" in that directory using your favorite test editor.
 Read this file carefully and change all configuration parameters to your choices.
+The only items which you MUST change are:
+    "address" and "rewardRecipients" near the top so that the proper addresses get paid, and "user" and "password" near the middle so that the core node RPC API can be accessed.

 Before launching KPSS, we need to forward the appropriate ports for KPSS.
 -The miner will run on the Windows box and needs access to the KPSS VM (on port 3333 if you